rodrigomelo9/verifying-foss-hdl-synthesizers/xilinx/README.md

     * `vivado`: synthesis using vivado.
 * The default operation is synthesis (`syn`) but can be changed to implementation (`imp`) using:
 `make TASK=imp <TARGET>`

+## Remarks

+* Unsupported non-standard things in Yosys (vs ISE/Vivado):
+    * Specification of parameters without parenthesis in module instantiation.
+    * Use of semicolon after an `end`/`endmodule`.
+* Several asymmetric rams which are supported by ISE are not supported by Vivado.